joshuanario/pepepages/public/epcs.md

 # Digital Signature

 An EPCS application must be configured to have proper PKI (public-key infrastructure) setup and hardware security modules (HSM) in order to digitally sign electronic prescriptions.
 The HSMs are cryptographic devices that are validated against the US federal standard outlined in [FIPS 140-2](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.140-2.pdf).
 The HSMs protect the digital signing keys used to digitally sign the electronic prescriptions.
 This function adds tamper-protection to the electronic prescription in order to deter adversary-in-the-middle attackers from intercepting the electronic prescription with the intention of modifying the script for illicit or non-medicinal purposes.
-Of course, digitally signature are meaning if they are not validated.
-A pharmacy tech at pharmacies like Walgreens or CVS should be using EPCS compliant software that validates digitially signed electronic prescription as stated in [21 CFR 1311](https://www.ecfr.gov/current/title-21/chapter-II/part-1311).
+Of course, digitally signatures are meaningless if they are not validated.
+A pharmacy tech at pharmacies like Walgreens or CVS should be using EPCS compliant software that validates digitally signed electronic prescription as stated in [21 CFR 1311](https://www.ecfr.gov/current/title-21/chapter-II/part-1311).

 ```mermaid